near/threshold-signatures/README.md

 cargo bench
 ```

 Some benchmarks accept additional features that one can fix such as the maximum number of malicious parties `MAX_MALICIOUS`, the number of iterations to be executed `SAMPLE_SIZE`, and the network latency `LATENCY`.
-All three variable have to be added as environement variables.
+All three variables have to be added as environment variables.
 Example:

 ```sh
 MAX_MALICIOUS=15 LATENCY=100 SAMPLE_SIZE=20 cargo bench -- robust_ecdsa_presign_advanced